RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

         - YET:
           - On facts, not genocide
           - Even if facts made out, relief would not have been granted due to parliamentary privileges and implied freedom of political communication
-      - Nulyarimma majority reasoning was followed in other ‘genocide’ cases:
+      - Nulyarimma majority reasoning was followed in other 'genocide' cases:
         - Thorpe v Kennett [1999] VSC 442
         - Sumner v UK [2000] SASC 456
       - NB: Cth Parliament has since passed International Criminal Court Act 2002 (Cth) and International Criminal Court (Consequential Amendments) Act 2002 (Cth) that gives effect to Rome Statute obligations and criminalises genocide under Australian law
     - Influencing development of the common law
-      - Mabo (No 2): ‘The common law does not necessarily conform with international law, but international law is a legitimate and important influence on the development of the common law’ (per Brennan J)
+      - Mabo (No 2): 'The common law does not necessarily conform with international law, but international law is a legitimate and important influence on the development of the common law' (per Brennan J)
-      - Note: ‘cautious approach’ of Mason CJ and Deane J in Minister for Immigration and Ethnic Affairs v Teoh (1995) 183 CLR 272.
+      - Note: 'cautious approach' of Mason CJ and Deane J in Minister for Immigration and Ethnic Affairs v Teoh (1995) 183 CLR 272.
     - Informing Presumptions of Statutory Interpretation
-      - i.e. Parliament intends to give effect to Australia’s obligations under International law (including both treaty & Customary International Law)
+      - i.e. Parliament intends to give effect to Australia's obligations under International law (including both treaty & Customary International Law)
-        - ‘If the language of the legislation is susceptible of a construction which is consistent with the terms of the international instrument and the obligations which it imposes on Australia, then that construction will prevail’ (Teoh, per Mason CJ and Deane J)
+        - 'If the language of the legislation is susceptible of a construction which is consistent with the terms of the international instrument and the obligations which it imposes on Australia, then that construction will prevail' (Teoh, per Mason CJ and Deane J)
-      - Confirmed in subsequent cases incl Al-Kateb v Godwin (2004) 219 CLR 562, despite McHugh J’s critique
+      - Confirmed in subsequent cases incl Al-Kateb v Godwin (2004) 219 CLR 562, despite McHugh J's critique
   - Some examples of International law, treaties and interpreting legislation
     - Plaintiff M70/2011 v Minister of Immigration and Citizenship [2011] HCA 32
     - Project Blue Sky Inc v ABC [1988] HCA 28